-Trawl surveys of inshore finfish species, including snapper, off the west coast of the North Island were first conducted by R.V.
-Kaharoa in October-November 1986 and 1987.
+Trawl surveys of inshore finfish species, including snapper, off the west coast of the North Island were first conducted by RV Kaharoa in October-November 1986 and 1987.
 The spatial extent of these initial surveys was relatively limited and did not encompass the broader distribution of snapper.
 The survey area was extended for the subsequent series of trawl surveys that were conducted in 1989, 1991, 1994, 1996, and 1999.
-The Kaharoa trawl surveys were reinstated in 2018 and a subsequent survey was conducted in 2019.
-A further trawl survey is scheduled for 2020.
+The Kaharoa trawl surveys were reinstated in 2018 and additional surveys were conducted in 2019 and 2020.

 Since 1989, all surveys have encompassed a core area (from Ninety Mile Beach to North Taranaki Bight extending to the 100 m depth contour) and applied a similar spatial stratification.
-The spatial domain of the core area was refined to account for the removal of the Mauī dolphin trawl exclusion area which was not sampled by the 2018 and 2019 trawl surveys.
+The spatial domain of the core area was refined to account for the removal of the Māui dolphin trawl exclusion area which was not sampled by the 2018-2020 trawl surveys.